Helena is a persuasive and personable advocate with experience across a broad range of criminal law.

 Helena is experienced in representing vulnerable clients and victims of modern day slavery.
 Her sensitive approach, flexibility and attention to detail enable her to build a strong rapport with clients.

-Helena was recently instructed by the Serious Fraud Office to assist with an ongoing extensive bribery and corruption investigation.
-During this time she gained insight into the prosecution of large-scale conspiracies and managing the disclosure of vast volumes of evidence that are commonplace in white-collar litigation.
-On the basis of this work she has been appointed to the ‘Junior Junior’ Counsel panel with the Bank of England.
+Helena has been instructed by the Serious Fraud Office to assist with an extensive bribery and corruption investigation and is a member of the ‘Junior Junior’ Counsel panel with the Bank of England.

 Before practising at the Bar, Helena worked in the field of asylum and human rights in South Africa and the UK, assisting on cases involving Boko Haram, statelessness and conflict in Sierra Leone.
 She has also worked with the Death Penalty Project on the appeals of death row prisoners in Trinidad and Tobago.

 Helena has assisted with editing a chapter of the 2021 edition of Archbold (Chapter 20: Sexual Offences).